ZachTippit/ZachTippit/README.md

 # Hi, I'm Zach 👋

 I'm a **Full-Stack Software Engineer** and **Data Visualization Consultant** based out of Denver, CO.
 Self-proclaimed a **_Zach of All Trades_**, I've worked professionally as a mechanical engineer, technical consultant, creative producer and emergency responder.
 Give me a problem and situational pressure and I will bring you a solution!
-Currently working on a number of personal projects to improve and broaden my skill set as a Software Engineer.

 <!-- Portfolio -->
 ## Portfolio & Skills